Swright88/extending-testing/phase7/08_exercises.md

 > the command has run
 </details>

 Hopefully by this stage, you'll see a graph.
-The one we generated is shown below
-- yours might look similar but it could look different too:
+The one we generated is shown below - yours might look similar but it could look different too, and that's OK:

 <img src="./08_resources/gnuplot_example.png" />

-N.B.
-You can leave `gnuplot` windows open, for example if you want to compare graphs.
+_N.B.
+You can leave_ `gnuplot` _windows open and have many open at the same time, for example if you want to compare graphs._

-If you want to use some other application for reviewing CSV performance data, you're very welcome to do so - we're using `gnuplot` here as it's sometimes convenient to have a command line program you can quickly use (cf. cURL in an earlier phase).
+If you want to use some other application for reviewing CSV performance data, you're very welcome to do so - we're using `gnuplot` here as it's sometimes convenient to have a command line program you can quickly use (cf. `cURL` in an earlier phase).

 [Next Challenge](09_challenge.md)